-Unity CEO John Riccitiello on Apple’s big event, privacy, and the AR apps we’ll see within the year
+Unity CEO John Riccitiello on Apple’s big event, privacy and the AR apps we’ll see within the year

 JR: On a smaller screen, you’re right that you need less resolution — fewer pixels.
 But that’s changing fast.
 All the hardware makers are providing high-resolution screens; they’re going bezel-less to give you more real estate.
 We’re three to four years behind leading consoles and PCs in terms of overall performance, but as CPUs and GPUs become more efficient and less energy-dependent — processors are capable right now of 30 frames per second and it will be 60 — we’ll be able to do more and more.

-Basically, today’s mobile phones are akin to Playstation 2s.
-By next year, they’ll be Playstation 3s.
-By 2020, they’ll be at the Playstation 4 level in terms of processing capability.
+Basically, today’s mobile phones are akin to PlayStation 2s.
+By next year, they’ll be PlayStation 3s.
+By 2020, they’ll be at the PlayStation 4 level in terms of processing capability.

 TC: You mentioned the ability of someone to scan a stranger with an augmented reality app and pull up profile information about that person.
 That’s invariably going to give people the creeps.
 Do you have privacy concerns or is that something regulators will have to grapple with?